AIprojects-felix/ARGUS/README.md

 ## Acknowledgments

-This work was supported by grants from:
-- National Natural Science Foundation of China
-- National Key Research and Development Program of China
-- Shanghai Shenkang Hospital Development Center

 We thank all participants of the VTP (Virtual Tumor Project) consortium and the clinical staff at participating institutions.